 All calibration files should be saved in the “Calibration” folder located in the SIGVIEW's application data directory (usually C:\Documents and Settings\<UserName>\Application Data\Sigview\).
 Each of these calibration files can be used later for data acquisition.

-There is one special data acquisition file, “default.cal”, which is distributed with SIGVIEW and used by default.
-It leaves recorded data from the DAQ device just as they are, without any conversion.
+- "default.cal": It leaves recorded data from the DAQ device just as they are, without any conversion.
 You should not change the content of this file.

 Using Calibration function for unit conversion